 USA :: Illinois :: Naperville

-1 day agoAuthor Catherine Brennan leads a workshop on Orson Scott Card's MICE Quotient at Saturday's Journey meeting (2014-03-08).
+about 1 month agoAuthor Catherine Brennan leads a workshop on Orson Scott Card's MICE Quotient at Saturday's Journey meeting (2014-03-08).
 All are welcome; bring your own lunch.
 11:30 am-3 pm at the Lunch room in the lower level of the Naperville Municipal Center, 400 S. Eagle Street, Naperville.

 Next session is this Saturday (5 October) at Nichol's Library in Naperville from 1-3 pm.
 Katherine Lato's "Characters are Story" session is an exercise-intensive workshop that will cover characters: getting them to do things, having reasons for what they do, keeping backstory short, avoiding flat characters, and having bad stuff happen.
 The exercises can be used to explore the characters in your novel, or to help find the story in the characters.
 Katherine will also share tips for how to finish the first draft in November, something she has done every year since she joined NaNoWriMo in 2006.